sagarjaink/apify-mcp-server/.actor/ACTOR.md

 ##### Manual installation

-You can manually install the Apify MCP Server in VS Code.
-First, click one of the install buttons at the top of this section for a one-click installation.

 Alternatively, add the following JSON block to your User Settings (JSON) file in VS Code.
 You can do this by pressing `Ctrl + Shift + P` and typing `Preferences: Open User Settings (JSON)`.

 ```json